The true meaning of “I’m broke.”

 Synonyms: penniless, short, ruined, bust [informal] More Synonyms of broke

 I’m writing this article because something devastating happened to me.
-I’ve been investing for a while and had my money spread across three platforms.
+I’ve been investing for a while and have had my money spread across three platforms.
 I had one big long-term investment that I got consumed with.
-Every single dime I had left I was dumping into this stock.
-I had been averaging just thrilled waiting for the end game.
-Excited and hopeful the prediction came through; 59 days ago someone stole my basket.
+Every single dime I had left, I was dumping into this stock.
+I had been averaging just thrilled waiting for the endgame.
+Excited and hopeful, the prediction came through; 59 days ago, someone stole my basket.
 Everything I had saved my whole life in an instant was gone.
 An actual employee at Robinhood.

-Me being me; I suffered in silence.
-My parents were the only ones I told and they offered to bail me out, but I’m hardheaded and proud.
+Me being me, I suffered in silence.
+My parents were the only ones I told, and they offered to bail me out, but I’m hardheaded and proud.
 So I kept it to myself and sucked it up.
-I have been so angry that I worked so hard my entire life to have a career and make good money to take care of myself.
-In one moment it was all gone and as the days went by with no answers and no accountability instead of dwelling on the loss; I started thinking about how I felt being “broke”.
+I have been so angry.
+I worked so hard my entire life to have a career and make good money to take care of myself.
+In one moment, it was all gone.
+As the days went by with no answers and no accountability, I chose not to dwell on the loss.
+Instead, I started thinking about how I felt being “broke”.
 I literally have never been impacted by financial problems, so it was a brand-new feeling.

-In reality, I really wasn’t broke because if I were broke; I wouldn’t have a house, food, water, lights, cable, cell phone, or games.
-I mean think about it; Most of you; maybe all of you have never been truly broke.
-As I really pondered and let it truly sink in my heart; the word “broke” for each of us means two completely different things.
-To some of us, it merely is a word we use to excuse ourselves from the issue we are avoiding; whereas to others it means facing the reality of poverty a.k.a “BROKE” every single day.
-I couldn’t imagine waking up and wondering how to pay for food or something to drink instead of walking over to my fully stocked refrigerator, and where to go if it starts raining or snowing, instead of staying in my house.
-What about sickness; where to go to try to feel better while I can choose to stay in bed.
-20 unhoused people die every single day!
+In reality, I really wasn’t broke.
+If I were broke, I wouldn’t have a house, food, water, lights, cable, cell phone, or games.
+I mean, think about it; Most of you, maybe all of you, have never been truly broke.
+As I pondered deeply, it truly sank in my heart.
+The word “broke” means two completely different things for each of us.
+To some of us, it is just a word we use to excuse ourselves.
+We use it to avoid the issues we face.
+To others, it means facing the reality of poverty, a.k.a “BROKE,” every single day.
+I couldn’t imagine waking up and wondering how to pay for food or something to drink.
+I would not walk over to my fully stocked refrigerator.
+Instead, I would wonder where to go if it starts raining or snowing.
+Instead of staying in my house, I would be uncertain.
+What about sickness, where to go to try to feel better, while I can choose to stay in bed?
+Twenty unhoused people die every single day!
 That is unacceptable.
 It hits me in the gut to think about it.

 The origin goes back to Miquel de Cervantes’ quote in 1605 by Don Quixote: “It is the part of a wise man to keep himself today for tomorrow, and not venture all his eggs in one basket.”
 In other words, do not risk everything on one venture, plan, idea, product or person and risk losing everything.